Movies: Escape or Compass?

 The entire universe?

-Little bit of everything, I suspect.
+Little bit of everything, maybe?

 Movies: The Original Group Therapy

 There was a time when movies seemed to be neutral ground.
 Casablanca.
 Star Wars.
 Jurassic Park.
-Back then, you didn’t debate whether a film was “problematic”; you just collectively agreed, “this story is awesome”.
+Back then, you didn’t debate whether a film was “problematic”; you just collectively agreed, “This story is awesome."

 Even blockbusters respected our intelligence.
 Interstellar didn’t just mess with your head; it cracked your heart open.
 And don’t even get me started on the genius that is the soundtrack.